Value proposition: what it is, how to write one, and examples

 Seeing how other businesses craft their value propositions can help you write your own.
 Here are examples from small businesses across different industries.

-Freelance graphic designer: 'I create scroll-stopping social media graphics that help small businesses stand out online, delivered in 48 hours or less.'
+Freelance graphic designer: "I create scroll-stopping social media graphics that help small businesses stand out online, delivered in 48 hours or less."
+This works because it names a specific outcome (stand out online), a clear deliverable (social media graphics), and a time-based differentiator (48 hours).

-Local accounting firm: 'We handle your bookkeeping and tax compliance so you can focus on growing your business, not chasing receipts.'
+Local accounting firm: "We handle your bookkeeping and tax compliance so you can focus on growing your business, not chasing receipts."
+This works because it addresses a pain point (chasing receipts), states the benefit (focus on growth), and clarifies the service (bookkeeping and tax).

-Online fitness coaching: 'Personalised workout plans that fit your schedule: no gym required, results in 12 weeks.'
+Online fitness coaching: "Personalised workout plans that fit your schedule; no gym required, results in 12 weeks."
+This works because it removes a barrier (no gym), sets expectations (12 weeks), and highlights personalisation.

-Boutique bakery: 'Handcrafted cakes made with locally sourced ingredients, because your celebration deserves better than supermarket.'
+Boutique bakery: "Handcrafted cakes made with locally sourced ingredients, because your celebration deserves better than supermarket."
+This works because it emphasises quality (handcrafted, local), targets a specific use case (celebrations), and differentiates from competitors (supermarket).

 Notice how each example focuses on benefits rather than features, addresses a specific customer need, and clearly states what makes the business different.